 In a large bowl add the flour and stir in the yeast mixture.
 Whilst stirring, add the milk, egg and melted butter.
 Mix with your hands until a VERY sticky dough forms.

-Uncover and add the apple, sultanas, cinnamon and orange zest.
+Add the sultanas, cinnamon and orange zest.
 Give a much quicker knead to incorporate these into the dough.
-Return to the bowl and re-cover.
+Plop into the bowl and cover with a tea towel.

-Pop back in a warm place for an hour or until doubled in size again.
+Pop in a warm place for an hour (near a radiator or a warm windowsil are my go-to choices) or until doubled in size.
 In the meantime line 2 baking sheets with baking paper .

 Separate the dough into 8-10 even sized balls and pop onto the baking sheets giving plenty of space in between.
 Loosely cover with a greased sheet of film and leave in a warm place again for about half an hour or double the size.